 Installing a programmable thermostat can help regulate and decrease the amount of work your air conditioner has to do.
 It allows you to regulate the temperature for various situations, for example, when you’re away and out of the house for extended periods of time or at night, when it is naturally cooler, you can give your system, and your wallet, a break by turning it down or even shutting it off.

 All methods to extend the life of your AC unit not only add years to your unit but value to your investment.
 They also decrease the possibility of damages and save you time and money on repairs.
-If you are interested in a preventative maintenance plan or replacing your thermostat with a programmable one then contact Art Plumbing, AC & Electric today – they’ll give you an accurate assessment and recommendations for the best services for your AC unit.
+If you are interested in a preventative maintenance plan or replacing your thermostat with a programmable one then contact Art Plumbing, Air Conditioning & Electric today – they’ll give you an accurate assessment and recommendations for the best services for your AC unit.

 For Immediate Emergency Assistance Call 1-800-475-1504